jasonp3t/jasonp3t.github.io/README.md

 - Assisted and shadowed numerous offseason workouts for players such as DeAndre Hunter, Ty Jerome, Caleb Love, Victor Oladipo, etc.
 ```

-Feel free to copy and paste this into your GitHub repository!
-If you need any further adjustments, just let me know.